sachinkumarsingh092/multi-agent-leetproof/README.md

 The planner splits a project into single-method tasks.
 Docker workers generate formal contracts, implementations, tests, property tests, and proofs.
 The result gate checks hashes and rejects incomplete proofs.
 The integrator places accepted modules in separate namespaces and verifies them together.
 The current integrator combines verified modules through imports.
-A verified glue module that connects the methods into one application is the next step.